armanfarhangi/pacman/README.md

 # pacman
-- Recreating pacman for practice
+- Recreating Pac-Man (Box-Man) for practice
 - Pac-Man is originally created by Namco
 - PressStart2P font created by Codeman38
-- Sprites and background layers provided by Superjustinbros
+- Sprites created by me using Gimp